Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 * All other testing approved

  ## Internet Explorer 11
-Testing my project on Internet explorer was very difficult as I am a mac user and dont have access to a windows computer.
-Due to covid restrictions I am also unable to go anywear that may have one.
-I am also aware that Internet explorer is known for been rather buggy and have compatability issues so I had to find a solution.
+Testing Internet Explorer was a problematic process.
+My computer is not compatible with this browser and due to the current pandemic, I could not make use of any library facilities or locate a computer which was compatible.

-Firstly I got recomended a cross browser tesing platfrom called [Browserling](https://www.browserling.com/) which abled me to test in 3 minute session for free.
-This really made it difficult to test all the features. below are a list of features that I managed to pick up.
+ To overcome this problem, I used a cross browser tesing platform called [Browserling](https://www.browserling.com/).
+Here I was able to test a three minute session free of charge.
+ Due to the time restrictions, I was unable to test all of the features.
+Below are a list of errors that I found:

 * Audio media loading with an error
-  * I believe this could be a compatablity issue with the broswer testing website as I asked a friend to check this and he confirmed the audio played on his compouter.
-* Text not wrapping around Image on about page
+* Text not wrapping around image on about page
    * `shape-outside` class has compatability issues [caniuse](https://caniuse.com/?search=shape-outside)

+Testing validity may have been limited due to potential compatiblity issue with Browserling.
+Circumstantial factors limited my ability to thoroughly test Internet Explorer for this project.
+In future I would plan to locate a computer which is compatible with Internet Explorer so I can test it properly.

  # Validation Testing <a name="validation-testing"></a>

-### Validation tetsing was done with two third party applicaitons  [W3 Validator](https://validator.w3.org/) for `html` and [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) for testing `css`.
+### Validation tetsing was done with two third party applications  [W3 Validator](https://validator.w3.org/) for `html` and [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) for testing `CSS`.

 ### html validation Errors